kamalbuilds/CrossChainUSDCLoans/README.md

 ### Demo Video

 ## **Circle's Technology Stack in Use:**

 ### **USDC Utilization:**

 USDC, as the core asset of the platform, provides a stable store of value and serves as the currency for all transactions, including lending, borrowing, and repayments.
 Its inherent stability as a fully-backed digital dollar ensures trust and reliability.

-### **Wormhole's Core Contracts Utilisation:**

-Wormhole’s **cross-chain interoperability** is central to the platform, enabling seamless communication between the hub and spoke chains.
-The project leverages **Wormhole Relayer** to transfer messages and assets between blockchains, allowing users to deposit, borrow, and repay USDC loans across multiple chains.
-This is facilitated through **secure payload delivery** via `sendPayloadToEvm`, which coordinates with Wormhole's **cross-chain messaging** capabilities.
-The use of **Wormhole Receiver** ensures proper message handling on each chain, enabling the transfer and management of user assets without liquidity fragmentation, preserving security and trust across the platform.

 ### **Programmable Wallets:**